Ronkahn21/grove/docs/designs/topology.md

 **Mutable Topology Constraints:**

-- Users can update topology constraints at any time (PodCliqueSet, PodCliqueScalingGroup, PodClique levels)
+- Users can update topology constraints at any time
-- Constraint changes only affect new or unscheduled pods
+- Changes only affect new or unscheduled pods (already scheduled pods retain placement)
-- Already scheduled pods retain their current placement and are not rescheduled
-- Operator re-translates constraints to PodGang on each reconciliation triggered by updates
+- Operator re-translates constraints to PodGang on each reconciliation
-- Useful for adjusting placement requirements when workloads fail to schedule due to resource constraints

 ## Component Architecture